 If anyone in the industry is geeking out about pack materials and design, it’s CiloGear.
 This quirky Portland-based cottage brand innovates and constructs all of their packs in-house, creatively piecing together materials to maximize both weight savings and durability.
 The net result is long-lasting packs (we’ve put ours through the wringer for over 10 years) that are also extremely customizable: The lid, hipbelt, compression straps, and backpanel/sit pad are easily removable so you can hike into basecamp in comfort and then strip the pack down into a sleek alpine climbing machine (patience required).
 As a final bonus, the WorkSack is made from recycled ocean waste, giving the design good sustainability chops, too.

 CiloGear WorkSacks range from 20 to 75 liters, and each one is made to expand and compress to fit a range of loads.
-The 3030 is their most versatile design and our favorite model for alpine missions: a 40-liter pack with the suspension of a 30-liter, meaning it can accommodate an overnight kit but streamlines once you’re ready to climb.
+The 3030 is their most versatile design and our favorite model for alpine missions: It's a 40-liter pack with the suspension of a 30-liter, meaning it can accommodate an overnight kit but streamlines once you’re ready to climb.
 Compared to the Alpha FL above, it’s a lot more customizable and a better choice for heavier loads, but you do give up the waterproof fabrics, streamlined build, and super low weight of the Arc’teryx.
 In terms of availability, CiloGear packs are often carried by local gear shops, but we’ve found that their website is the best place to buy (again, patience required).
 In the end, these packs might not look as sleek as the competition, but they will last a long time and earn you major street cred in the mountains.

 See the CiloGear 3030 MOB WorkSack

-17. Black Diamond Wall Hauler 40 ($190)
+18. Black Diamond Wall Hauler 40 ($210)

 Black Diamond Wall Hauler 40 climbing backpackCategory: Haul bag/crag

 Weight: 4 lb.
-10.4 oz.
+6.2 oz.

 Capacities: 40, 70, 140L